mhaack/mqtt-433mhz-gateway-homie/README.md

 - Optionally PlatformIO environment for building the code

 ## MQTT
-For a detail documentation of the MQTT topics and commands used see [Homie documentation](https://homie-esp8266.readme.io/docs).
+For a detailed documentation of the MQTT topics and commands used see [Homie documentation](https://homie-esp8266.readme.io/docs).

 Sample gateway messages: